Considering refinancing a reverse mortgage? Explore your options and the benefits to understand how refinancing can work for you.

 Before recommitting, consider your alternatives.
 Rather than refinancing, you may want to pay off your reverse mortgage with a home equity loan, home equity line of credit (HELOC), or a debt-free sale-leaseback.
 You may be wondering, “How do you pay back a reverse mortgage?”.
 Like a refinance, a reverse mortgage repayment can be a complex process, and it’s important to consider all your options before proceeding.

-Truehold's sale-leaseback combines the sale of your home with a change in status from homeowner to renter while you continue to live there.
-Unlike reverse mortgages and equity financing, our sale-leaseback program:
+Truehold's sell and stay transaction combines the sale of your home with a change in status from homeowner to renter while you continue to live there.
+Unlike reverse mortgages and equity financing, Truehold:

-Regardless of your age or occupancy status, a sale-leaseback guarantees your right to continue living in your home so long as you pay rent and comply with the lease.
-And you can use your newly unlocked equity to pay off your mortgage and other financial obligations, debt-free.
+Regardless of your age or occupancy status, a sell and stay transaction allows you to continue living in your home so long as you pay rent and comply with the lease.
+And you can use your newly unlocked equity however you see fit.

 Ready to learn more?
-Give us a call and a Truehold Advisor will connect with you.
-We’re committed to providing transparent, clear information about our process so you can make the best decision about whether a Truehold Sale-Leaseback is the right fit for you.
+Give us a call and a Truehold representative will connect with you and help you decide if a sell and stay transaction is right for you.

 Sources: